MicrosoftDocs/customer-insights/ci-docs/data/b2b/data-unification-contacts.md

 ---
-title: "Create a B-to-B unified contact profile"
+title: "Create a unified business contact profile"
-description: "Go through the data unification process to create a single master dataset of business contacts." ms.date: 05/30/2023 ms.reviewer: v-wendysmith ms.topic: how-to
+description: "Learn how to use the data unification process in Microsoft Dynamics 365 Customer Insights to create a profile of your business contacts that combines data from multiple sources." ms.date: 08/30/2023 ms.topic: how-to
 author: Scott-Stabbert
 ms.author: sstabbert
+ms.reviewer: v-wendysmith
 ms.custom: bap-template
 searchScope:
   - ci-map
   - ci-match